-As individuals with a pathogenic CDH1 germline mutation have a lifetime risk of developing hereditary diffuse gastric carcinoma of 50-80%, a detailed family history should be taken and regular endoscopy and prophylactic gastrectomy should be performed as standard if signet ring cells are detected [131].
-Prophylactic gastrectomy should be offered from the age of 20.
+As individuals with a pathogenic CDH1 germline mutation have a lifetime risk of developing hereditary diffuse gastric carcinoma of 50-80%, a detailed family history should be taken here.
+Regular endoscopy and prophylactic gastrectomy if signet ring cells are detected, should be performed as standard [131].
+Prophylactic gastrectomy should be offered from the age of 20 years [11].

 Current knowledge on the penetrance of pathogenic CTNNA1 mutations is still limited, so that a clear recommendation for prophylactic gastrectomy cannot be given at present.
 At least, close endoscopic surveillance should be advised.
-Individual consultation in a specialized center is recommended [13, 14].
+Individual consultation of a specialized center is recommended [13, 14].